KirillYabl/recognize_speech_bot/README.md

 4. `DF_SESSION_ID` - session id in dialogflow, you can choose random number like 123456789
 5. `DF_LANGUAGE_CODE` - language of your agent.
 Add language to agent in settings.
 6. `VK_APP_TOKEN` - secret token of you VK app.
 You can create this in group administration panel in `Work with API`.
+7. `PROXY` - proxy IP with port and https if you need.
+Work with empty proxy if you in Europe.

 Python3 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies: